 By Ojasvee Last Updated:

-Sindhis believe in living life king size and this shows in their weddings.
+Sindhis believe in living life king-size and this shows in their weddings.
 Sindhi weddings are all about dancing, rich rituals and an elaborate buffet.
-Since Sindhi community shares a geographical border with Punjab, their weddings are just as fun and loud as a Punjabi wedding.
-If there is one thing that stands out in a Sindhi community, it is their ritual of tearing clothes of the groom-to-be.
+Since the Sindhi community shares a geographical border with Punjab, their weddings are just as fun and loud as a Punjabi wedding.
+If there is one thing that stands out in a Sindhi community, it is their ritual of tearing the clothes of the groom-to-be.
 Let's get to know more about this unique ritual.

-There are so many fun rituals that one witness in an Indian wedding like Gujarati mother-in-laws pulling groom's nose and sister-in-laws stealing his footwear; there is one ritual which stands out as the most unconventional one, Saanth.
-It is a Sindhi ritual in which the clothes of the groom are not torn by the people of bride's side but by his own friends and relatives.
+There are so many fun rituals that one witness in a Sindhi wedding like Gujarati mother-in-law pulling groom's nose and sister-in-laws stealing his footwear; there is one ritual which stands out as the most unconventional one, Saanth.
+It is a Sindhi ritual in which the clothes of the groom are not torn by the people of the bride's side but by his own friends and relatives.

+It is said that a wedding changes someone's life completely as it no only adds lots of love to a person's life but also some responsibilities.
+It is almost like the second innings of your life, where you built a new life of yours with your partner.
 Getting married is one of the most important decisions of one's life.
-It can change someone's life completely.
-Sindhis also believe in the same.
+Sindhis also believe that marriage marks the new journey of your life.
 They believe that a person starts a new life when they get married and that is why the clothes of the groom are torn.

 The clothes of the groom symbolise his old life which is of a single person.
 The relatives tear the clothes to ward off the evil and to prepare the groom for his new life.
-With the clothes, his bachelorhood is separated from him.
-It is believed that after this ritual, the groom is free from all the evil and ready to embark on a new journey as a married man.
+Tearing the clothes symbolises that his bachelorhood is taken away from him.
+It is believed that after this ritual, the groom is free from all evil and is ready to embark on a new journey as a married man.